Tirath Das Dogra: Crime scene reconstruction

 Dogra was engaged in crime scene reconstruction in a variety of cases throughout the length and breadth of the country.
 He reconstructed the cases pertaining to fall from a height, railway accident, traffic accidents, firearm injuries, bomb blast, asphyxial deaths etc. He examined about 2000 scene of crimes in different states of India.

 Dogra's test

 He evolved a simple technique to identify old suspected bullet hit marks by lifting the impression using a moldable putty which neither damaged nor made it unfit for further examination of suspected firearm bullet hit marks.
 More than 2-year-old marks were detected by Professor Dogra at many scenes of occurrences; that is why people started calling it as a Dogra's test.

 Forensic animation

 During the last decade of his career, he started using animation to explain his finding or observations.
-He tried it in Batla house encounter, Heren Pandya case, he also attempted in Ishrat Jehan case but he could not make it in 3D animation as desired.
+He tried it in Batla House encounter case, Heren Pandya case, he also attempted in Ishrat Jahan encounter killing but he could not make it in 3D animation as desired.